modular/modular/LLCL/docs/AsyncValue.md

 unconstructed or constructed `AsyncValue` had a problem, and transition it to this state with the `setToError` method.

-### Indirect Async Values
+## Indirect Async Values

 Beyond these four core states, you may run into a situation where you need to create an `AsyncValue` before knowing what C++ type it will contain.
-In this case, you can create a special "IndirectAsyncValue" with the `AsyncValue::createIndirect`, and resolve it with `resolveIndirect` method.
+In this case, you can create a special "indirect AsyncValue" with the `AsyncValue::createIndirect`, and resolve it with `resolveIndirect` method.
 As the name implies, this adds a level of indirection that allows you to create an AsyncValue, and then fulfill it with another AsyncValue of concrete type later.